Lord Claud Hamilton (1843–1925): Personal life

-Hamilton died on 26 January 1925, and was buried in Richmond Cemetery.
+Hamilton underwent major surgery in November 1924.
+He died at his London home at 28 Cambridge Square, on 26 January 1925.
+He was buried in Richmond Cemetery.
 He was 81 years of age.

 Legacy

 A memorial was erected by Ida Flower in 1925 to the memory of her father.
 It can be found on the south wall of St John's-Hyde Park Church, London, W2.